kyr0/clientside-search/README.md

 <h2 align="center">Developers' User Stories</h2>

-1. I want to use a Lucene-like index that uses TF-IDF vectorization, BM25 and BKTree ranking as well as stemming and stopwords on client side.
+1. I want to use a Lucene-like index that uses TF-IDF vectorization, BM25 and BKTree ranking as well as snowball stemming by and stopwords on client side.

 2. I want to generate the search index either on client side or server-side (and re-hydrate/re-use it on client or server-side).
 State information should be small and compressed.